Obtaining a Copy of my Divorce Decree and Related Documents

 In some cases, the divorce may be considered “old” and the documents would be archived in a warehouse in Trenton.
 The time varies from county to county as to when the documents are archived.
 However, if you are unable to locate your documents at the county level, no matter how old the case may be, you can get a Certificate of Divorce in lieu of a judgment from the Superior Court Clerk’s Office in Trenton.
 The Clerk will charge a small fee for this certificate, but it will have the county, the docket number, the names of the parties, and the date of the Judgment of Divorce, as well as a seal.

 In order to get the certificate, you will need to know the county in which your divorce took place and the docket number.
 It is not unusual to not know your docket number.
 To find your docket number, you can call the Clerk’s Customer Service Unit at 609-421-6100.
 You must be able to provide them with the county in which the divorce occurred, the year, and the names of the parties involved.
 If your case is still at the county level and has not been archived, you can contact the Family Division in that county and request the docket number and copies by providing the same information.

 You may also go back to your divorce attorney and request copies of all divorce documents.
 Your attorney should have a copy of the documents and may charge you a fee for copying.
 If you need to obtain a certified copy of the judgment, you must contact the court.
 If you have any questions about this process or need assistance, we can help.

-At The Law Offices of Jacobs Berger, we are on your side and we are also ready to back up your documents for a quick, safe and easy retrieval when you need them.
-For more information in this regard, and a confidential case assessment, please visit our online form or through our Morristown offices by dialing (973) 718-7705 today regarding your divorce, child custody, child support, alimony, or any other family law matter.
+At Jacobs Berger, LLC, we are on your side and we are also ready to back up your documents for a quick, safe, and easy retrieval when you need them.
+For more information in this regard, and a confidential Strategic Planning Session, please visit our online form or through our Morristown offices by dialing (973) 710-4366 today regarding your divorce, child custody, child support, alimony, or any other family law matter.